← Resources

 • Pros: mature file workflow; multiple Whisper model sizes; batch jobs; export formats; AI cleanup as an option.

-• Cons: dictation is a feature rather than the centre of the product; AI features use cloud LLMs; tier structure can be cluttered.
+• Cons: dictation is a feature rather than the core of the product; AI features use cloud LLMs; tier structure can be cluttered.

 • Pricing: free tier; Pro and Pro Plus tiers with one-time and subscription options.